entando/entando-docs/vuepress/docs/next/docs/curate/bundle-versions-faq.md

 If you're a bundle developer and you want to release a new version of your bundle, you can simply update the content of your bundle and commit the changes to the bundle Git repository.
 Once all the required changes are committed, you can create a new tag in the Git repository using the `git tag` command and publish it to the remote repository using the `git push --tags` command

-For example, let's assume my bundle already has a version `1.0.0` and I want to publish version `2.0.0` of my bundle; here the commands I need to use to create and publish the new tag:
+For example, let's assume my bundle already has a version `1.0.0` and I want to publish version `2.0.0` of my bundle; here are the commands I need to use to create and publish the new tag:

 ```
     git tag -a "2.0.0" -m "My new version"